New York State

 Pyramid Model Implementation Data System (PIDS)

-The Pyramid Model Implementation Data System (PIDS) collects data from early childhood programs implementing the Pyramid Model in state-funded cohorts.
-PIDS provides you with the data to make decisions about professional development for you and your team.
+The Pyramid Model Implementation Data System (PIDS) collects data from early childhood programs implementing the Pyramid Model.
+PIDS provides with data to make decisions about professional development for providers and teams.
+Go to CCF’s Resource Library to explore PIDS resources.

 Pyramid Model Annual Reports